Using alternative dispute resolution to solve a problem

 You might have to pay for mediation, depending on the provider.

 If you can't afford it, you might be able to get legal aid to help with some of the costs.
 You should look for a mediator who does legal aid work.

 Finding a mediator

 In many arbitrations, there is no court hearing.
 The decision made by the arbitrator is made from the papers sent in and the evidence that has been presented by you and the other side.
-The evidence might have been presented only in written form, or you and the other side might have been asked to tell the story of your position on the dispute.
+You might have only given evidence in written form, or you and the other side might have been asked to tell the story of your position on the dispute.

 Some arbitration schemes are free to use.
 If you choose independent arbitration, you'll have to pay a fee.
 You might be able to get the fee back in an award from the arbitration if you win the argument.